Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 ### Interface Definitions

 The interfaces between the software layers are defined in header files.
-As such is it possible to reuse the various software blocks with other built-systems that are not CMSIS aware.
+As such is it possible to reuse the various software blocks with other build systems that are not CMSIS aware.

 The header files `CMSIS_board_header`, `iot_socket.h`, `cmsis_os.h`, and `todo: cmsis_stream.h` are typically used by the reference application to access the software layers.